 This is when you will probably think about creating an independent central server that performs the same monitoring, just remotely.
 You solved a problem again, but the challenge here is the dynamic nature of modern infrastructure.

 Think about distributed systems, auto scalability, and all the scenarios where the inventory of your servers at a given time is not the same after just a few minutes.

-You'll certainly think about adapting your monitoring solution and implement auto-discovery or build an agent-based monitoring solution.
+You'll certainly think about adapting your monitoring solution and implementing auto-discovery or building an agent-based monitoring solution.
 You solved this problem likewise, but it will not be the last one.

-Many of these kind of solutions exist, but they're challenging to implement.
+Many of these kinds of solutions exist, but they're challenging to implement.
 In-house solutions seem to be cheaper, but they have a hundred and one pitfalls.

 The second way to reduce the monitoring expenses is to use the freemium versions of monitoring tools.
 Nonetheless, free versions will not serve the entire purpose of monitoring because most of the production-ready required features will be missing.